Longacre School, Shamley Green, near Guildford

 THE ACADEMIC RESULTS

-His own daughter is at the school – which says a lot – although he laughingly suggest he had a strong self-interest in creating a truly amazing school.
+His own daughter is at the school – which says a lot – although he laughingly suggests he had a strong self-interest in creating a truly amazing school.
 Jokes aside, Mr Bryan is passionate about education, and he’s passionate about turning out happy children with a high academic success.
 It needn’t be a choice, he says.

 WRAP AROUND CARE